Blind Willie McTell: Biography

-Most sources give the date of his birth as 1898 but researchers Bob Eagle and Eric LeBlanc suggest 1903 on the basis of his entry in the 1910 census.
+Most sources give the date of his birth as 1898 but biographer Michael Gray and researchers Bob Eagle and Eric LeBlanc suggest 1903 as most likely on the basis of his entry in the 1910 census.
 McTell was born blind in one eye and lost his remaining vision by late childhood.
-He attended schools for the blind in Georgia, New York and Michigan and showed proficiency in music from an early age, learning to read and write music in braille, first playing the harmonica and accordion and turning to the six-string guitar in his early teens.
+He attended schools for the blind in Georgia, New York and Michigan and showed proficiency in music from an early age, learning to read and write music in braille by the early 1920s.
+This made him well-educated compared to most of his peers who sang the blues.
+He first started playing the harmonica and accordion before turning to the six-string guitar in his early teens.
 His family was rich in music; both of his parents and an uncle played the guitar and he and bluesman and gospel pioneer Thomas A. Dorsey were cousins.

 McTell's father left the family when Willie was young.
 After his mother died, in the 1920s, he left his hometown and became an itinerant songster.
+When traveling between Thomson and Atlanta, he would rely on the train.
 Like Lead Belly, another songster who began his career on the streets, McTell favored the twelve-string guitar whose greater volume made it suitable for outdoor playing.
-In the years before World War II, McTell traveled and performed widely, recording for several labels under different names: Blind Willie McTell for Victor and Decca, Blind Sammie for Columbia, Georgia Bill for Okeh, Hot Shot Willie for Victor, Blind Willie for Vocalion and Bluebird, Barrelhouse Sammie for Atlantic, and Pig & Whistle Red for Regal Records.
-The name "Pig & Whistle" was a reference to a chain of barbecue restaurants in Atlanta; McTell often played for tips in the parking lot of a Pig 'n Whistle restaurant.
+McTell also performed on Decatur Street and at house parties in the Sweet Auburn district of Atlanta.
+McTell played at traveling medicine shows, which is how executives from Victor discovered him.
+They first recorded him in 1927 in their Atlanta studio.
+Because the contracts at the time were so strict about non-compete clauses, many blues musicians, including McTell would use pseudonyms when recording with different record labels.
+He went by Blind Willie McTell for Victor and Decca, Blind Sammie for Columbia, Georgia Bill for Okeh, Hot Shot Willie for Victor, Red Hot Willie Glaze for Bluebird, Blind Willie for Vocalion and Bluebird, Barrelhouse Sammie for Atlantic, and Pig & Whistle Red for Regal Records.
+The name "Pig & Whistle" was a reference to a chain of barbecue restaurants in Atlanta; McTell often played for tips in the parking lot of a Pig'n Whistle restaurant on Ponce de Leon Avenue.
 He also played behind a nearby building that later became Ray Lee's Blue Lantern Lounge.
+McTell played a wide variety of music depending on the audience.
+Victor record label insisted on recording only blues from him given its popularity at the time.
+In the years before World War II, McTell traveled and performed all around Georgia and the Carolinas but had a harder time getting recognition during the Great Depression when he made some of his best music due in part to reduced promotional budgets at record labels.